bwestlin/bwestlin.github.io/_posts/2014-07-18-play-disable-csrf-for-single-action.md

 }
 ```

-With the above changes, the path **/path-where-to-bypass-csrf-filter** will not be checked for [CSRF].
+With the above changes, the path **/path-where-to-bypass-csrf-filter** will not be checked for [CSRF] and the
+goal is accomplished.

 [playframework]:            https://www.playframework.com/
 [play]:                     https://www.playframework.com/